Jmuccigr/jmuccigr.github.io/_posts/2020-11-23-Pyramid-of-Cestius.md

     srcabs="https://upload.wikimedia.org/wikipedia/commons/2/29/Piranesi-3-43.jpg"
     url="https://commons.wikimedia.org/wiki/File:Piranesi-3-43.jpg"
     alt="Plan of the pyramid by Piranesi"
     caption="Plan of the pyramid by Piranesi"
+    attribution=""
 %}

 If you follow the link to the Wikimedia Commons version of that image and grab the [biggest size](https://upload.wikimedia.org/wikipedia/commons/2/29/Piranesi-3-43.jpg), you'll find that the 80 Roman palms on the scale take up 2,116 pixels, for a ratio of 26.45 pixels/palm or 0.0378 palms/pixel (rounding a tiny bit).
 The width of the western (*ponente*) side is 3,537 pixels or 133.7 Roman palms.
 So how big is a Roman palm?
 [Apparently](https://en.wikipedia.org/wiki/Palm_(unit)#Continental_Europe), about 22.32 cm (if we use the architect's version, which seems like a good idea for Piranesi), making the length of that side about 29.8 m.